mkobuolys/dartpad-workshop-segmented-state/src/bloc_base/instructions.md

 }
 ```

-Finally, let's create a `ShapeBloc` itself that uses the defined `ShapeEvent` and `ShapeState`.
-Also, _BLoC_ stores a reference to `ShapeRepository` that will be used later when handling events and loading data.
+Finally, using the _flutter_bloc_ library, create a `ShapeBloc` that uses the defined `ShapeEvent` and `ShapeState` classes.
+Notice that the `ShapeBloc` stores a reference to `ShapeRepository` that will handle events and load data later:

 ```
 class ShapeBloc extends Bloc<ShapeEvent, ShapeState> {